iktina/image-generation/README.md

 The user must provide a `string of text` to create images based on this string and `select a model` to generate

+The perimeter `type` is responsible for choosing the model.
+If this parameter is active (1), then the model `Min-Dalle` will work, if this parameter is not active (0), then the model `Stable Diffusion` will work.

 Inputs:

 * `metod`: image_generation